 4 lbs raw, peeled pumpkin

-2 tbsp bacon fat, coconut oil, or olive oil
+2 tbsp bacon fat, coconut oil, or olive oil4 lbs raw, peeled pumpkin

 salt to taste